 What other limitations are there to Google Voice?

 Lackluster call forwarding features are just one piece of the Google Voice puzzle.
-The truth is that Google Voice is extremely limited for free users and inadequate for most paid users.
+From a lack of Google Voice caller ID to no toll-free numbers, you’ll find Google Voice is extremely limited for free users and inadequate for most paid users.

 There are twelve major limitations to the Google Voice app: